-In addition, a “Guide to St Benet’s”, describing the structure of our church, its layout, statues and windows, can be found in the pale blue booklet, available at the rear of the Church.
+In addition, a “Guide to St Benet’s”, describing the structure of our church, its layout, statues and windows, can be found at the rear of the Church.

 St Benet’s Minster

 In the early years of the parish, towards the end of the 19th century, Downside was still a priory and Beccles was on the edge of a large rural district.